 In 1908 Arthur “Possie” (short for Possum) Rossiter began making boots in his back shed, unaware he’d be creating a business which would span 4 generations.

 It’s hard to imagine a more Australian guy.
 An Aussie rules footballer, a professional lawn bowler who represented Australia and a horse owner, who liked to back a horse or two in the races.

 But what we love the most about him is his conviction.
 In 1910, after 20 years’ experience working for others in the shoe trade, he went out on his own.
 So confident was he, that he quit his job, sold his house and used the capital to set up his first shop in Adelaide.

 His Cricket boots, footy boots and elastic sided boots quickly built the Rossiter’s name.
 Successive generations have continued to grow this same name by innovating and creating hard-wearing footwear designed to do the job, drawing their inspiration from Arthur in those early days.

 In 1915, to do his bit for the war, Possie designed a combat boot “fit for our boys”.
 The success of that boot in WWI lead to a decades long association with the Australian defence force and an enduring legacy that a Rossi Boot must be tough, comfortable and ready for action.

 Arthur laid the foundation that the business still operates on today, a love for life and genuine passion for boots that do the job.

-When you wear a Rossi Boot, you wear a little piece of Aussie history and little piece of Arthur’s passion from 110 years ago.
+When you wear a Rossi Boot, you wear a little piece of Australian history and little piece of Arthur’s passion from 110 years ago.